Reconstructibility of the $K_r$-count from $n-1$ cards: Introduction

-A natural question is, whether a graph is uniquely defined (we say that in this case a graph $G$ is reconstructible) by its deck.
-Kelly and Ulam formulated the following conjecture in the 40s which has since been known as the \emph{Reconstruction Conjecture} \cite{kelly1942isometric,kelly1957congruence,ulam1960collection}. \begin{conjecture} For $n>2$ two graphs $G$ and $H$ on $n$ vertices are isomorphic if and only if $\mathcal{D}(G)= \mathcal{D}(H)$. \end{conjecture} This conjecture has attracted a lot of attention over the years.
-It is still widely open, although it was confirmed for a few classes of graphs (e.g.\ trees \cite{kelly1957congruence}).
-Moreover, it was shown by Bollob\'as~\cite{bollobas1990almost} that almost every graph can be reconstructed as the random graph $\Gnp$ has been shown to be reconstructible in a very strong sense, meaning one can take as little as 3 cards (recall that there are $n$ cards in total) and still reconstruct $\Gnp$ with probability $1-o(1)$.
+A natural question is whether a graph is uniquely defined by its deck, in this case we say that the graph $G$ is \emph{reconstructible}.
+Kelly and Ulam formulated the following conjecture in the 40s which has since become known as the \emph{Reconstruction Conjecture} \cite{kelly1942isometric,kelly1957congruence,ulam1960collection}. \begin{conjecture} For $n>2$, two graphs $G$ and $H$ on $n$ vertices are isomorphic if and only if $\mathcal{D}(G)= \mathcal{D}(H)$. \end{conjecture} This conjecture has attracted a lot of attention over the years.
+It is still widely open, although it has been confirmed for a few classes of graphs (e.g.\ disconnected graphs, Eulerian graphs, trees \cite{kelly1957congruence} and outerplanar graphs~\cite{giles1974reconstruction}).
+Moreover, it was shown by Bollob\'as~\cite{bollobas1990almost} that almost every graph can be reconstructed.
+This was proven by showing that the random graph $\Gnp$ is reconstructible in a very strong sense, meaning one can take as little as 3 cards (recall that there are $n$ cards in total) and still reconstruct $\Gnp$ for any $2.5\ln (n)/n \leq p \leq 1-2.5\ln (n)/n$ with probability $1-o(1)$.

-As reconstructing the full graph turns out to be quite difficult, people turned to the question whether we can reconstruct certain \emph{properties} of a graph and how many cards do we need for this?
-A famous lemma by Kelly \cite{kelly1957congruence} states that if we are given all the cards, then we can reconstruct the subgraph count for every proper subgraph of $G$.
+As reconstructing the full graph turns out to be quite difficult, people have turned to the question of whether we can reconstruct certain \emph{properties} of a graph and how many cards are needed to do so.
+We say that a certain property of a given graph $G$ can be \emph{reconstructed from $k$ cards}, if, given any $k$ cards from $\mathcal{D}(G)$, it is possible to determine whether $G$ has the property or not.\footnote{In other words, a property $P$ of a given graph $G$ is reconstructible from $k$ cards if, for every graph $H$ which has at least $k$ cards in common with $G$, either both $G$ and $H$ have the property $P$, or neither of them do.} A famous lemma by Kelly \cite{kelly1957congruence} states that if we are given all the cards, then we can reconstruct the subgraph count for every proper subgraph of $G$.
 It was shown that connectedness can be can be reconstructed from $\lfloor\frac{n}{2}\rfloor +2$ cards \cite{bowler2011recognizing}.
 This is known to be tight.